TACC-Cloud/geoapi/README.md

 ```
 make build
 ```
-## Kubernetes (Production/Staging)
+## Production/Staging

-Information on Kubernetes configuration for production and staging environments can be found in the [kube/README.md](kube/README.md) including information on kube commands and Jenkins deployment workflows.
+Information on  configuration for production and staging environments can be found in the [devops/README.md](devops/README.md) including information on Jenkins deployment workflows.

 ## Python client